About the Tolman paradox and an associated comparison between Lorentzian Relativity and Einstein’s theory of Special Relativity

 Around four years ago I read a physics paper written by Moses Fayngold entitled “A possible resolution of the Tolman Paradox as a Quantum Superposition”.
 Both the topic as well as the depth of ideas Fayngold employed to assemble his paper fascinated me.
-Naturally enough I could only understand snippets to what the author was talking about.
-I passed the document along to my colleague and friend Peter to help me better understand it.
-I now share this interesting information with my readers.
-I am also paying tribute to Peter for the enormous effort he rendered in responding to my question.
-Thank you Peter!
+I could only understand snippets to what the author was talking about.
+I then passed the document along to a respected retired scientist (MFP) to help me to work through and better understand the item.

-The Fayngold essay is attached to this blog in the pdf file below.
+(In case the above link is lost The Fayngold essay is also attached to this blog in the pdf file below).

-On 7/Jan/2013 I sent an email to Peter.
+On 7/Jan/2013 I sent an email to MFP regarding this matter.
 This was his response:

 Prior to Special Relativity, people assumed that light waves traveled through a medium (eg ether, or Cahill’s dynamical 3-space) at a fixed speed ‘c’.
 That implied that if you were moving through the medium at say speed v, then the speed of light waves relative to yourself would be c + v if you were headed into the waves, or c-v if you were headed away and being overtaken by the waves.